SF Express

 SF Express (Group) Co., Ltd. is a Chinese multinational delivery services and logistics company based in Shenzhen, Guangdong.
-It is the second largest courier in China, and provides domestic and international express delivery.
-SF Express has a fleet of 69 cargo aircraft, including 37 B757, 17 B737, 13 B767 and two B747 all-cargo freighters, which are owned by its subsidiary SF Airlines.
-As of 2018, it has transported around 2 million tonnes of cargo, since its operations began in 2009.

-The parent company of SF Express, SF Holding trade on the Shenzhen Stock Exchange, and it is a constituent of SZSE 100 Index.
+It is the largest courier in China, and provides domestic and international express delivery.
+SF Express operates a fleet of cargo aircraft, which are owned by its subsidiary SF Airlines.
+The parent company of SF Express, SF Holding trades on the Shenzhen Stock Exchange and the Hong Kong Stock Exchange.
+It is a constituent of SZSE 100 Index.

 History

-SF Express was launched in 1993, providing service between Hong Kong and Guangdong Province.
+In the early 1990s, factories in Shunde needed to get samples to Hong Kong–based buyers, but frequently had issues with long shipping delays.
+To speed up this process, founder Wang Wei established ShunFeng Express as a small courier service with six employees, launching in 1993 providing service between Hong Kong and Guangdong Province.

 In January 2010, SF Airlines started scheduled cargo services, with 41 aircraft, to provide services such as one-day and next-morning deliveries.

-In July 2017 SF Express used backdoor listing to begin trading on the Shenzhen Stock exchange, involving an asset swap with listed company Maanshan Dintai Rare Earth & New Materials Co.
+In July 2017, SF Express used backdoor listing to begin trading on the Shenzhen Stock exchange, involving an asset swap with listed company Maanshan Dintai Rare Earth & New Materials Co.
 SF Express was added as a constituent of SZSE 100 Index on 12 June 2017, effective on its first trading day.